 pip install marker-pdf

 Deep learning pipeline for PDF extraction.
 Strong on academic layouts and equation detection.
+The biggest install in this list — pulls PyTorch and several large model checkpoints.

 • Tables: 0.808